 However, Single-mindedness can be an important skill.
 There are times where we need to be able to focus and maybe even put other parts of our life in the background.
-This can be close to an important exam, when someone just has a newborn baby or often when people are newly in love.
+This can be close to an important exam when someone just has a newborn baby or often when people are newly in love.
 Suddenly nothing else seems to be important anymore.
-However that often comes with downsides, may it be on the health or long term happiness, if the single mindedness stays too long.
-It often substitutes for “empty” parts in someones life.
+However that often comes with downsides, may it be on the health or long term happiness, if the single-mindedness stays too long.
+It often substitutes for “empty” parts in someone’s life.
 The person who focuses mainly on the career might block out missing private happiness.
-Also a lot of motivation and satisfaction can come with focus and the following success.
-A person who focuses mainly on running and exercise to reach the goal of a successful marathon, might be very successful with this strategy.
-However risking to loose friends, due to missing time to be spend socially.
-Obviously its not always that black and white and a passion for something is not to mistake with a potential obsession.
+Also, a lot of motivation and satisfaction can come with focus and the following success.
+A person who focuses mainly on running and exercise to reach the goal of a successful marathon might be very successful with this strategy.
+However risking to loose friends, due to missing time to spend socially.
+Obviously it’s not always that black and white and a passion for something is not to mistake with a potential obsession.
 But how do you find out if we are talking about obsession or a passion which fits nicely in an overall balanced lifestyle?
 Lets first have a look for the different components of balance:

 The following components build the base for balance in my view: Body (Nutrition, Exercise, Health): The absence of sickness is not equally with health, the goal is to achieve the maximum of everyone’s individual potential through their everyday lifestyle choices

 Mind (Growth, Me-Time, Spirituality): Talking about the mind and focus on one-self is very personal.
-For some people it means being connected with something higher through a religion or through practices like Yoga or mindfulness.
-Independent of everyone’s choices, connecting with one-self and finding a purpose of life is lying in every human-being in what ever way.
+For some people, it means being connected with something higher through religion or through practices like Yoga or mindfulness.
+Independent of everyone’s choices, connecting with one-self and finding a purpose of life is lying in every human-being in whatever way.

 People (Family, Romance, Friends): Is there an openness to meet new people and is there a safety net we can rely on and at the same time give back to others?

 External (Environment, Career, Money): How much are we in control to change our external environment and chances.
-Career should be defined as a role that gives fulfillment, not necessarily measured by the job title and power.
+A career should be defined as a role that gives fulfilment, not necessarily measured by the job title and power.

 You can use the ideas for yourself or incorporate into the coaching practice with clients and support them along the change process towards more balance: